 This year, more than any other in recent memory, has taxed the energy reserves of even the most resilient teams.
 Hugely disruptive changes, prolonged periods of uncertainty and the blurring of work and home have drained people’s batteries and made it difficult to recharge.

 When leaders try to step in and fill the energy gap, it’s not long before they find themselves starting to run out of gas.
 The key is to take on the challenge, without trying to do it all on your own.

 A team’s energy comes from within

-A few months back I was leading a Self-Aware Team program for the coaches and support staff of a team that will be representing Canada in the upcoming Winter Games in Beijing.
+A while back I was leading a Self-Aware Team program for the coaches and support staff of a team that was preparing to represent Canada at the Winter Games in Beijing.
 An important part the program is an exercise in which team members create “player cards” containing key insights they’ve learned about themselves through the program.
 The group then comes together in a Zoom call to share those insights and give and get feedback.

 Like so many others, this group had been through an incredibly taxing year.
 Because of the pandemic, the team had to expend significantly more energy than it ordinarily would to create effective training opportunities for the athletes.
 Quarantines and “bubbling” rules had forced individuals to spend months at a time on the road, adapting to new routines and away from their families.
 And uncertainty over everything from health and testing to the potential fate of the games loomed over it all.

 “The ways they brought energy were as diverse as the people themselves.”

 As the group shared their player cards, it quickly came to light that a number of different members of this team had been significant “energy givers” through this difficult time.
 And the ways they brought energy were as diverse as the people themselves.